LJP725/certnet-control-sim-main/README.md

 PDF version: [`sim_ACC.pdf`](sim_ACC.pdf)

 This figure shows whether each controller can preserve safe ACC behavior during rollout.
-PureNN is fast but leads to unsafe behavior because hard constraints are not enforced by construction.
-NN+Proj repairs many infeasible actions, but the projection step becomes a runtime and robustness bottleneck.
+PureNN is fast but leads to unsafe behavior because hard constraints are not enforced.
+NN+Proj repairs many infeasible actions, but the projection step becomes a robustness bottleneck.
 CertNet closely follows the Opt-like safe trajectory while keeping both mean and tail runtime low.

 Run: